Projected Bayesian Spatial Factor Models: Projected Bayesian spatial factor (PBSF) model

-This section introduces a Projected Markov Chain Monte Carlo (ProjMC$^2$) algorithm specifically tailored to the Bayesian Spatial Factor (BSF) model.
+This section introduces a Projected Markov Chain Monte Carlo (ProjMC$^2$) algorithm specifically tailored to the BSF model.
 The core motivation is to improve sampling efficiency for factor analysis by reducing redundant or non-identifiable directions within the latent factor space.
-Though presented in the BSF model context, the underlying theorems can be extended to broader hierarchical settings where similar latent variable identifiability issues occur.
+The resulting posterior distribution is referred to as the projected Bayesian spatial factor (PBSF) model.